Skip to content

 Testing your workflow

 In multiparty workspaces, workflows must be reviewed and approved according to the approval policy defined in the workspace settings before they can be launched.
-If you're working in a single-party workspace, your workflow will be automatically approved when you request approval.
+When working in a single-party workspace, your workflow will be approved automatically when you request approval.

 Request approval

-1. Double-check that your nodes are properly configured and connected.
+1. Check that all nodes are configured and connected correctly.

 2. Click Request approval in the top right corner of the canvas.
 This submits the workflow for review.